AbrahamZambranoTablante/Insertion-Sort/README.md

 This algorithm its not efficient with a high amounts of inputs thats the principal concern.
 If its needed to sort big input data there's others sort methods that have better performance with high amounts of data.

+## Real Life Example

+Imagine you have a deck of cards that is initially in a random order, and you want to organize them in ascending order based on their ranks (from Ace to King).
+Here's how insertion sort could be applied:

+###Initial State:

+You have a deck of cards in a random order.

+###Process:

+Start with the first card in your hand.
+Compare it with the second card.
+If the second card is smaller, insert it before the first card.
+Move to the third card and insert it in the appropriate position among the first two cards.
+Continue this process until all cards are sorted.

+###Example:

+Suppose you have the cards [5, 2, 8, Ace, 3].
+Start with 5, then insert 2 before 5 ( [2, 5, 8, Ace, 3] ).
+Next, insert 8 in the correct position ( [2, 5, 8, Ace, 3] ).
+Move on to Ace, insert it before 2 ( [Ace, 2, 5, 8, 3] ).
+Finally, insert 3 in the correct position ( [Ace, 2, 3, 5, 8] ).

+###Final State:

+The deck of cards is now sorted in ascending order.
+In this scenario, insertion sort is appropriate because you are dealing with a small number of items, and the process of inserting each card into its correct position is efficient and easy to implement.
+However, for larger datasets, more complex sorting algorithms like merge sort or quicksort might be more efficient.

 ## Resources - Citation